lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

 ### Automatic Data Type Conversion

-When eKuiper processes events from EdgeX, it automatically manages data type conversions based on EdgeX's 'ValueType' field.
+When eKuiper processes events from EdgeX, it automatically manages data type conversions based on EdgeX's `ValueType` field.

-Data Conversion:
+**Data Conversion:**

 - If eKuiper identifies a matching type in EdgeX's readings, it converts the data.
 - If no match is found, the original value remains unchanged.